fumofumoenjoyer/FumOS/README.md

 FumoFumo inspired Archlinux-based meme distro with [Ezarcher as its base](https://sourceforge.net/projects/ezarch/)

 ## Features
-More private, hardened librewolf web browser thanks to [Vanguard Browser](https://github.com/Michael-Sebero/Vanguard-Browser)

-Nushell as the default user shell
+Zsh as the default user shell

 Fumos everywhere!
 Custom fastfetch with Fumos, Fumosay, Gensoquote and Fumofetch preinstalled!